digital-land/digital-land/content/Alphas/_index.md

 ---
-title: Alphas
+title: Alpha
-cat_name: "Alphas"
+cat_name: "Alpha"
 ---

-As we progress through alpha we intend to test various hypothesis though building a set of tools.
+As we progress through the alpha phase we intend to test various hypothesis though prototyping various tools.